alisonpeard/hazGAN2/README.md

 # HazGAN2 readme
-This repository contains a `snakemake` workflow to generate multivariate climate event sets using extreme value theory and generative adversarial networks.
+This repository contains a `snakemake>=8.0` workflow to generate multivariate climate event sets using extreme value theory and generative adversarial networks.

 The workflow has been made as modular as possible to facilitate modifications for new applications.